varaslaw/AISingersCoverGen/README.md

 # AICoverGen
 An autonomous pipeline to create covers with any RVC v2 trained AI voice from YouTube videos or a local audio file.
 For developers who may want to add a singing functionality into their AI assistant/chatbot/vtuber, or for people who want to hear their favourite characters sing their favourite song.
+The current stack targets Python 3.10–3.12 with CUDA 12.x and Gradio 5.23.x to avoid the APIInfoParseError seen on older pins.

 Showcase: https://www.youtube.com/watch?v=2qZuE4WM7CM